ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.md

-Overwhelmingly, the erotic writing prompts that gain the most widespread appeal are ones that effective outline the start of some encounter, give the player context for what they're doing and who they're getting intimate with, and then clearly pose the path forward for that encounter at the Hand-Off.
+Overwhelmingly, the erotic writing prompts that gain the most widespread appeal are ones that effective outline the start of some encounter, give the player context for what they're doing and who they're getting intimate with, and then clearly pose the path forward for that encounter.

 The Remember Box {#ch:remember}
 ================

-The keystone of conducting quality erotic writing with the AI is your /remember box.
+The key to ensuring that erotic scenes will flow coherently with the AI---without your constant intervention---is your /remember box.
 With 1000 characters to work with as the most front-and-center component of Memory, utilizing it to the fullest for better erotic writing is often a tricky task for even intermediately skilled players.
 The recommended usage of /remember is as a repository of immediately important information and details related to your character, their partner, and the current setting of your encounter.

 The words 'immediately important' are the most critical separator of the /remember box's purpose from World Info.
 Whereas World Info should